-As part of the interview for SAP UX Designer, I was challenged to design a search experience by merging two individual websites into one for customers.
+As part of the interview for SAP UX Designer, I was challenged to design a search experience by merging two independent websites into one for SAP customers.

 Figma, Axure RP